Byerley Turk: Byerley Turk sire line

-Thus the continuation of the Byerley Turk Thoroughbred sire line via Herod now largely depends on the descendants of Indian Ridge.
+Thus the continuation of the Byerley Turk Thoroughbred sire line via Herod now largely depends on the descendants of Djebel, primarily through four descendants of his son Clarion (Captain Chop, Indian Haven, Pearl Secret, and Luck Money via the Indian Ridge line), secondarily through two descendants of his son My Babu (Bulleton via the Better Boy line, and Quite Fine via the Milesian line), and a minor Byerley Turk descended sire in South America.

 Of special note, a direct male descendant by the name of Gem Twist, a three-time American Grand Prix Association champion Thoroughbred show jumper, had two clones produced that have successfully produced offspring as recently as 2012.
 The clones and any offspring of them are not considered Thoroughbreds however, as the breed requires procreation by natural means.